-It is permissible for a U3A to resolve at a general meeting to have fewer than 12 elected trustees but U3As are recommended not to reduce this to less than 8 if possible.
+It is permissible for a u3a to resolve at a general meeting to have fewer than 12 elected trustees but u3as are recommended not to reduce this to less than 8 if possible.

 With the agreement of the Third Age Trust it is permissible for a general meeting to alter 17(3) to read 'The officers (who are also trustees) will be elected by the trustees at their first meeting from among their number (this includes any co-opted trustees)'.
 With the agreement of the Third Age Trust it is permissible for a general meeting to agree on lower maximum periods of service for trustee roles.
 'Finding New Trustees: What charities need to know (CC30)' provides guidance on effective methods of recruiting new charity trustees and of familiarising them with the charity.
-Advice is also available on the national website.
+Advice is also available on the national website. end before the third annual general meeting after this constitution is adopted.